wangy8989/Pairs-Trading-with-Machine-Learning/README.md

 # Pairs-Trading-with-Machine-Learning

-Notebook file: implement strategy on SP500
+Notebook file: implement strategy on Russell3000

+It implements the Pairs Trading strategy with Machine Learning to find the most profitable portfolio.
+The idea is based on the stocks that share loadings to common factors in the past should be related in the future.
+We used Russell 3000 as our project data.
+The information we retrieved contains daily prices of stocks, Global Industry Classification Standard (GICS), analyst rating, market to book value, return on asset, debt to asset, EPS, and market cap.

+Result: the best model with tuned hyperparameters achieved Sharpe ratio 1.54559.

+## Pairs-Trading-with-Machine-Learning-on-Distributed-Python-Platform

+PY files: implement strategy on SP500

+Strategy:
-1. Implemented PCA and DBSCAN clustering to group SP500 stocks based on similar factor loadings
+1. Implemented PCA and DBSCAN clustering to group stocks based on similar factor loadings
 2. Identified pairs within clusters to implement dollar neutral Bollinger Band pairs trading strategy
 3. Constructed portfolio with pairs equally weighted
 Result: This portfolio achieved has a 2.5 Sharpe ratio and 25% annual return in 2018.

-## Pairs-Trading-with-Machine-Learning-on-Distributed-Python-Platform
-PY files: implement strategy on Russell3000
 It also implements a distributed Python platform that can be used to test quantitative models for trading financial instruments in a network setting under client/server infrastructure.

 * Codes are in "platform_server.py" and "platform_client.py";